Share this article to help us raise mental health awareness 🙂

 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 When the time comes that a person is highly motivated to escape the onslaught of the disease process that is Borderline Personality Disorder (BPD), there is a fundamental shift in paradigm that first needs to occur before any real progress is going to be made.
-When I speak of paradigm, I refer to the ways in which a person (so far) understands his functioning, his body, his mind, other people, and relationships… the world in general and how it relates to his disorder.
+When I speak of paradigm, I refer to how a person (so far) understands his functioning, his body, his mind, other people, and relationships… the world in general and how it relates to his disorder.

-A very common sentiment and complaint heard from persons with BPD is “why me?
-This kind of complaint suggests a very real confusion and genuine frustration about not understanding why he or she has such a hard time with life.
+A widespread sentiment and complaint heard from persons with BPD are “why me?
+This kind of complaint suggests a genuine confusion and genuine frustration about not understanding why he or she has such a hard time with life.
 A more useful line of questioning might be… What is a paradigm and why isn’t my paradigm working for me?

-For instance, if you’re talking to me and I am feeling guilty, rejected, or worthless, I might want make it your fault that I am feeling this way, because you are standing right there talking to me.
+For instance, if you’re talking to me and I am feeling guilty, rejected, or worthless, I might want to make it your fault that I am feeling this way because you are standing right there talking to me.
 Then if we have an argument and other problems happen because of the way the interaction goes, this is going to be your fault too.
 Ok?
 As you can probably imagine, or maybe you have experienced, this doesn’t go anywhere productive.
-In fact things can get very destructive very quickly taking this approach, over and over again in fact, and that is the proof that the paradigm in use is wrong.
+Things can get very destructive very quickly taking this approach, over and over again in fact, and that is the proof that the paradigm in use is wrong.

-So the very first thing to know in overcoming BPD, is that a person equipped with a faulty life paradigm will not find a way to reduce his suffering and problems, and likewise will not find his way out of disorder.
-This is the ongoing tragedy of BPD… The suffering person doesn’t understand what’s going on but believes so strongly that he does, sometimes fighting to the bitter end no matter how dysfunctional life becomes.
+So the very first thing to know in overcoming BPD is that a person equipped with a faulty life paradigm will not find a way to reduce his suffering and problems, and likewise will not find his way out of disorder.
+Having a defective paradigm is the ongoing tragedy of BPD… The suffering person doesn’t understand what’s going on but believes so firmly that he does, sometimes fighting to the bitter end no matter how dysfunctional life becomes.

-Essentially, a suffering person is working to prove that his paradigm is a good one, even though the paradigm is horribly inept.
-But when there is no other way to understand life and problems, and when the feelings associated with the only available paradigm are so strong, it makes sense that the person would use whatever is available to fight for his life.
-This is why it can be said that a person with BPD is truly doing the best he or she can.
-So if you are reading this article and don’t believe you suffer with BPD, please keep this important note in mind before inappropriately judging the issues and difficulties of others.
+Primarily, a suffering person is working to prove that his paradigm is a good one, even though the paradigm is inept.
+But when there is no other way to understand life and problems, and when the feelings associated with the only available paradigm are so strong, it makes sense that the person would use what he has to fight for his life.
+Understanding this reality, a person with BPD is genuinely doing the best he or she can.
+So if you are reading this article and don’t believe you suffer from BPD, please keep this important note in mind before inappropriately judging the issues and difficulties of others.

 Getting a new paradigm to overcome BPD involves understanding what your enemy is and what your enemy isn’t.
-In BPD, the faulty paradigm leads you to believe that you know who and what to blame for your pain (everyone and everything else), but unfortunately you will often be wrong.
-You will be wrong because until there is a way to effectively manage your mind and emotions, there is no way to ensure that your interpretations of events will be accurate.
-Mismanagement or non-management of mind and emotions inevitably goes hand in hand with too much assuming and hasty judging, resulting in too much blaming and hasty reacting, and then inevitably multiplying problems being experienced.
-In a nutshell, mismanagement of mind and emotion results in poor problem-solving efforts.
+In BPD, the faulty paradigm leads you to believe that you know who and what to blame for your pain (everyone and everything else), but unfortunately, you will often be wrong.
+You will be wrong because until there is a way to manage your mind and emotions effectively, there is no way to ensure that your interpretations of events will be accurate.
+Mismanagement or non-management of thought and feelings inevitably goes hand in hand with too much assuming and hasty judging, resulting in too much blaming and hasty reacting, and then inevitably multiplying problems being experienced.
+In a nutshell, mismanagement of mind and emotion occurs in poor problem-solving efforts.

-The real enemy is not each other, but rather not knowing how to live in our bodies… with our emotions and with our minds, and therefore not knowing how to relate and problem-solve effectively when needed.
-The real enemy therefore becomes developmental neglect or misunderstanding, with its consequence being the installation of a self-defeating paradigm in the human being.
+The real enemy is not each other, but instead not knowing how to live in our bodies with our emotions and with our minds, and therefore not knowing how to relate and effectively problem-solve when needed.
+The real enemy is developmental neglect or misunderstanding, with its consequence being the installation of a self-defeating paradigm in the human being.

-Western culture is loaded with ways and means to end up with this developmental neglect, such as keeping ourselves and children so endlessly busy with questionably important activities that essential learning moments and opportunities are missed or wasted.
+Western culture is loaded with ways, and a means to an end up with this developmental neglect, such as keeping ourselves and children so endlessly busy with questionably essential activities that crucial learning moments and opportunities are missed or wasted.
 But of course, the notion of developmental neglect or misunderstanding being present in a culture does not usually get acknowledged as harmful because “the busy lifestyle” is so well weaved, accepted, rationalized and promoted.
-Add to this the likely difficulty of admitting that one’s beloved culture could be part of a disease creation process.
+Add to this the apparent difficulty of admitting that one’s culture could be part of a disease creation process.

-If the change in paradigm does not happen, the tendency will always be to revert back to the old paradigm, learn nothing new to get healthy, and pass on illness to the next generation.
+If the change in paradigm does not happen, the tendency will always be to revert to the old paradigm, learn nothing new to get healthy and pass on illness to the next generation.
 I suppose it could be said that the truth hurts sometimes, but discomfort and pain are very common precursors to healing, similar to setting a broken bone, cleaning an infected wound, or removing a splinter.
-Likewise, accepting a paradigm shift can be uncomfortable at the start, but it is well worth the long term benefits of being free from disorder.
+Likewise, accepting a paradigm shift can be uncomfortable at the start, but it is well worth the long-term benefits of being free from disorder.